 I am a full-time, professional electronic musical instrument repair specialist.

-I’m based near Guildford in Surrey.
+I’m based near Guildford in Surrey and have done this for bloomin’ ages!

-Over 25 years experience … well, that’s all I’m admitting to.
+Over 35 years experience … well, that’s all I’m admitting to.
 Generally far too many years spent dealing with you mad musicians (it takes one to know one!)

 Why do you nearly always get my answerphone?